-- 1. An external system (which can generate XML files for restoring clips, for example MediaXChange or IPDirector) sends an XML file to XTAccess to request the restore (copy) of clips from an archiving or backup system to a given XT[2]+ server. - 2.
-XTAccess processes the XML file: - a.
+- An external system (which can generate XML files for restoring clips, for example MediaXChange or IPDirector) sends an XML file to XTAccess to request the restore (copy) of clips from an archiving or backup system to a given XS server. - 2.
+XTAccess processes the XML job: - a.
 It gets the clip file to restore from the external system. - b.
-It restores, i.e. copies, the clip on the XT[2]+ server specified in the XML file.
+It restores, i.e. copies, the clip on the XS server specified in the XML file.